 $ task add Clean living room due:'Saturday' wait:'Friday' recur:'1week'

 And, the following command will remind me to pay the Internet bill at the end of each month, every month.

 $ task add due:eom recur:monthly Pay Internet bill

 The commands cobered so far is just enough to get you started with Taskwarrior.
 However, there is more.
 I recommended you to refer the man pages for more details about Taskwarior.

 Also, check the Taskwarrior documentation page to learn more tips.

 You know now how to add, view, manage and delete tasks from command line using Taskwarrior.
-As far as I tested this utility, Taskwarrior is the perfect TODO task manager for those who spends most of their time in command line.
+As far as I tested this utility, Taskwarrior is the perfect TODO task manager for those who spend most of their time in command line.
 It is light weight, fast, and flawless command line utility to get things done effectively and keep you organized personally and professionally.
-Give it a try, you won’t be disappointed.
+Give it a try, you won't be disappointed.